percona/everest-doc/docs/install/install_everest_helm_charts.md

         2. Deploys a new namespace called `everest` for your databases and the database operators.

             You can override the name of the database namespace by using the `dbNamespace.namespaceOverride` parameter.
+If you prefer to deploy just the core components, set `dbNamespace.enabled=false`

 3. Once the installation is complete, retrieve the `admin` password: